 How to Verify Employment

-A large restaurant chain in New Mexico failed to verify previous employment of one of their potential new hires for Drive Thru leader.
-Since they were desperate for Drive Thru help, they decided that they would do it after the lunch rush was over.
-The unit manager of this company placed a woman he had just met to work as the Cashier/crew chief of the Drive Thru for two hours.
+A large restaurant chain in New Mexico failed to verify the previous employment of one of their potential new hires for drive thru leader.
+Since they were desperate for drive thru help, they decided that they would do it after the lunch rush was over.
+The unit manager of this company placed a woman he had just met to work as the cashier/crew chief of the drive thru for two hours.
 The woman was not asked to complete any paper work whatsoever, so she clocked in and out on a time card that had a fake name on it and was never heard from again.
-In two hours, she stole over $500 and handed it out in a sandwich bag through the Drive Thru window to her accomplice.
+In two hours, she stole over $500 and handed it out in a sandwich bag through the drive thru window to her accomplice.
 This two-person team hit all the large fast food chains in the area in this way, during a time when there was a severe shortage of workers.
 In addition, they were never caught.

 First, know that many companies will verify only dates of employment and the amount of wages.